-Price risk represents the risk that the fair value of a financial instrument will fluctuate because of changes in the market prices (other than those arising from interest / mark-up rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all or similar financial instruments.
+Price risk represents the risk that the fair value of a financial instrument will fluctuate because of changes in the market prices (arising from interest / mark-up rate risk or currency risk), whether those changes are caused by factors specific to the individual fina or its issuer, or factors affecting all or similar financial instruments.
 The Company is not exposed to any other price risk.